peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 #### Test Notes
 Clicking on the Copy button opened up the modal window with the correct coin information displayed.
-The date selector functioned as expected allowing any date in the past to be selected.
+The date selector functioned as expected allowing any date from the past to be selected.
 All future dates are grayed out.
 Click the Copy button in the modal closed the window and the correct flash message was displayed at the top of the screen.
 Confirmed that the coin had been added to the collection by visiting the My Collection page and checking the date and custom notes were correct.

 #### Test Result
 * **PASS**

+### Test-008: Edit Coin in User Collection
+Test to confirm that found date and custom notes can be editted for a coin in a users collection.

+1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.
+2. Login to the website using a non admin account.
+3. From 'Your Coin Collection' page click the Edit button to edit a coin entry in the collection.
+4. Confirmm that the correct coin information is displayed in the modal window.
+5. Confirm that clicking the Cancel button closes the modal without editting the coin in the collection.
+6. Click the Edit button again and edit the Date Found and Notes, clicking Save when finished.
+7. Confirm that the coin entry has been changed in the collection and that the flash message "Entry Successfully Updated" is diaplayed at the top of the page.

+#### Test Notes
+Clicking the Edit button opened up a modal window displaying the correct information for the coin.
+Clicking Cancel closed the modal window without editting the coin in the collection.
+Clicking the Save button in the modal window closed the modal and changed the fields for that coin entry.
+The correct flash message was displayed at the top of the screen.

+#### Test Result
+* **PASS**

-### Test-008: Remove Coin from User Collection
+### Test-009: Remove Coin from User Collection
 Test to confirm that a coin can be removed from a users collection.

 1. Open browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/.